yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --ysql_disable_index_backfill

-Set this flag to `false` to enabled online index backfill.
+Set this flag to `false` to enable online index backfill.
 When set to `false`, online index builds run while online, without failing other concurrent writes and traffic.

 For details on how online index backfill works, see the [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md) design document.